hgpestana/chronos/README.md

 ### Prerequisites

 Python 3 is a requirement.
-After that just run pip3 install -u requirements.txt to install the remaining requirements:
+After that just run pip3 install -r requirements.txt to install the remaining requirements:

 argon2-cffi==16.3.0
 astroid==1.4.9